FLAME University

 Marketing as a field of study has grown from initially being a critical aspect to currently the core of businesses.
 The emergence of marketing, as we see today, is a result of several eras of evolutionary processes.
 Marketing as a subject is an amalgamation of several other organic areas of study like economics, sociology, psychology, and study of changing patterns in the anthropology of specific cultures.
 It makes the subject quite dynamic and demands the students of this subject to be highly vigilant of the happenings in the surrounding markets.

-Across the globe, Marketing is one of the most sought after areas of study owing to its highly exciting nature.
+Across the globe, Marketing is one of the most sought-after areas of study owing to its highly exciting nature.
 As an essential aspect of any business across sectors, almost all types of organizations are looking out for good marketers.
 They are well versed in the field of marketing and have a thorough understanding of strategic decision making at a business operations level as well as the customer satisfaction level.

-The Marketing Specialisation prepares the student to think like marketing or brand or sales manager.
+The Marketing specialisation prepares the student to think like marketing or brand or sales manager.
 It enables the student to develop a creative mindset to understand and solve problems in different possible ways using various tools and models.
 It also prepares them to understand and adapt information systems to integrate with making correct decisions.
 The course also makes the students work in teams to bring forth the cross-functional nature of Marketing.
 Different aspects of marketing need to be discussed with other areas of an organization before making a final decision.
 Thus the Area prepares students to work in cross-functional teams as project leaders or team members as well.

 The courses go beyond the mere introduction of concepts and frameworks and include applications through experiential learning, continuous improvement, and innovation.
 Sustainable growth is one of the focal points of doing business, and marketing also develops social commitment skills in the student as a thought process.

-The specialization courses start in the second year with one gateway course to expose students to the Area and make an informed decision to pursue marketing as a Major or as a Minor.
+The specialisation courses start in the second year with one gateway course to expose students to the Area and make an informed decision to pursue marketing as a Major or as a Minor.
 More courses are introduced in the third year.

-SPECIALIZATION AIMS
+SPECIALISATION AIMS

-The Marketing Specialization intends to:
+The Marketing Major and Minor intends to:

 • Develop an innovative mindset in students whereby they can do parallel and out of box thinking for finding solutions in the marketplace.